 The graduate programme in English is a four-year full-time programme.
 It comprises one component of course modules (90 academic credits) and one component made up of the dissertation (academic credits), totaling a number of 240 academic credits.
 It is also possible to study towards a licentiate, in all 120 academic credits, with one course and one dissertation component of 60 academic credits each.
 The programme is divided into three sections, one specializing in English Linguistics, one specializing in English Literature, and one specializing in American Literature.

 Announcements concerning admission to the graduate programme will be published at Available Positions at Uppsala University.
-The official call for applications to the PhD programme in the Department of English is typically announced in the early part of September (usually at the end of the first week in September), with a deadline by the end of September.
-Please note that applications are not accepted at any other time during the year.
-For the graduate programme starting in January 2015 the application deadline is 31 March.
+Please note that applications are not accepted outside the advertised application period.
+For the graduate programme starting in September 2016 the application deadline is 31 March.
 Application instructions.
 Read more about graduate education at Uppsala University.

 Applicants are admitted to the graduate programme in English by the Head of the Department under delegation from the Faculty Board and upon the recommendation of the Graduate Program Board at the department.
 The Faculty Board can only admit applicants to the graduate programme for whom financing has been arranged for the whole period of study, normally either in the form of employment as a graduate student or by means of a graduate grant.

 The application should be in English.
 The documents submitted should include the following:

 - a completed application form for doctoral studies

 - A short personal letter of introduction (1-2 pages) indicating your research interests, career plans, why you are interested in studying in our department and other relevant personal information.

 - a curriculum vitae (CV)